c12i/collinsmuriuki.github.io/_posts/2020-04-14-the-art-of-avoiding-online-arguments.md

 ## Introduction

 In an age where the internet connects us more than ever, the temptation to engage in debates with strangers online is ever-present.
 Social media platforms, forums, and comment sections provide ample opportunities for discussions, but they can also be breeding grounds for heated arguments.
 While healthy debates can foster learning and understanding, arguing with strangers online often leads to unnecessary stress, frustration, and even hostility.

-In this blog post, we'll explore why it's wise to avoid getting entangled in online disputes, especially when it comes to topics you might be misinformed about, and how doing so can contribute to a more positive online experience.
+I understand the struggle all too well.
+I've found myself grappling with the urge to respond when encountering what seems to be a particularly uninformed or "dumb" take on a given topic, especially on platforms like X (formerly Twitter).
+In this blog post, we’ll explore why it’s wise to avoid getting entangled in online disputes, especially when it comes to topics you might be misinformed about, and how doing so can contribute to a more positive online experience.

-### Differing Perspectives:
+### Differing Perspectives

 One of the primary reasons to steer clear of online arguments is the vast diversity of perspectives on the internet.
 People from various backgrounds, cultures, and experiences come together, each bringing their own unique viewpoint.
 Engaging in a debate with a stranger means navigating through a complex web of opinions, making it challenging to find common ground.
 Instead of fostering understanding, such encounters may result in frustration and further division.